Houston Lawyer for Divorce with Children

 If you and your spouse have marital issues but have children together, you might try to stay together for the kids.
 In many cases, this can lead to added stress, and these marriages might end in divorce anyway.
 Divorcing with children can increase the complexity of a divorce case because you will need to decide issues of child support and custody in addition to the issues you will have to face in any divorce case, such as asset division and spousal support.

 If you are seeking a divorce in Houston and you have shared children in the marriage, contact The Queenan Law Firm today.
-Our Houston lawyer for divorce with children might be able to represent you, fight to help you keep whatever assets and property you need, and work to help you keep custody and visitation rights.
-For a free legal consultation, call our attorneys today at (817) 476-1797.
+Our Houston lawyer for divorce with children might be able to represent you, fight to help you keep whatever assets and the property you need, and work to help you keep custody and visitation rights.
+For a confidential legal consultation, call our attorneys today at (817) 476-1797.

 Getting a Divorce in Houston with Shared Children